Want to visit an Old West Bar?

 Old West saloons are a part of American history.
 In any new settlement the saloon was where you relaxed and saw friends.
 It was a release after working hard all day.

-Old West bar customers were primarily men.
+Old West bar customers of history were primarily men.
 Pioneer women didn't usually feel welcome, or even at ease if they were well brought up!

 Today women can certainly go into any stylized Old West bar of their choice!
 And I'm quite glad!
 In particular, we often go into the Crystal Palace on Allen & Fifth Streets in Tombstone.
 That's a bar with some authentic history from the Old West!

 If you know of one that you love - or if you own/manage one, and would like us to know about it - send us a message: Click Here>